AlbertoHSande/EndeavourOS/README.md

-# EndeavourOS
+# Linux Notes
-Just a compilation of various tweaks for my Alienware Aurora Ryzen Edition
+Just a compilation of various Linux tweaks for my Alienware Aurora Ryzen Edition

 # Mount second disk as a folder for Steam games
+~~cd / && sudo mkdir GAMES~~
+~~sudo vi /etc/fstab~~
+~~/dev/sdx* /GAMES ext4 defaults,nofail 0 0~~

+This is bad practice.
+It is better to mount partitions by UUID.
 ```
-cd / && sudo mkdir GAMES
+cd / && sudo mkdir /home/$USER/Games
+sudo blkid -- In order to get the UUID
 sudo vi /etc/fstab
-/dev/sdx* /GAMES ext4 defaults,nofail 0 0
+UUID=5e6abfd6-cbc2-45e2-abb1-75b9e241a2b1  /home/$USER/Games                  ext4   defaults,nofail               0  0
 ```

 # Add support for Xbox Series Controller
-(It appears that you have to install for every kernel update)
+(It appears that you have to uninstall and reinstall for every kernel update)
 ```
 git clone https://github.com/atar-axis/xpadneo.git
 cd xpadneo